bebechien/gemma/escape/README.md

 > Image created by [ImageFX](https://aitestkitchen.withgoogle.com/tools/image-fx)

-In this captivating game, you, the player, awaken on a distant island governed by a sophisticated artificial intelligence.
+In this captivating game, you, the player, awaken on a distant island.
 You have to find a way to escape this island.

 ## Requirements